 6. How does the Mis-Sold Pension Claim process work?

 To start with, you can approach us to explore the possibility of making a claim.
 Any evidence you have access to at the time is useful, but if we take on your claim, our team can help you to collect and secure evidence if you are unsure of how to do so.

-Once you have contacted us, we will arrange for a free consultation where you can speak to one of our team – either in-person or over the phone depending on location and availability – and we will review the key facts of your case.
+Once you have contacted us, we will arrange for a free consultation where you can speak to one of our team – either in-person or over the phone, depending on location and availability – and we will review the personal circumstances of your case.

-Should we think that you have a strong case to claim, and you want to proceed with our legal representation, then we will provide a dedicated and highly professional service that gives you the best possible chance of securing compensation.
+Should we think that you have a strong case to claim compensation, and you want to proceed with our legal representation, then we will provide a dedicated and highly professional service that gives you the best possible chance of securing compensation.

 Under our claim model, any client with a mis-sold pension who we pursue a claim on behalf of will be able to make use of our No Win No Fee terms.
 Should we be successful in securing compensation on your behalf, our fees will take the form of a pre-agreed percentage of whatever compensation you are awarded.